 Skeptics accuse those who believe in global warming of having changed the phrase “global warming” to “climate change” in order to deceive the public.
 They claim that the change was made in order to explain any natural phenomenon other than mere warmth.
-They state that this change was relatively recent although they rarely say when it was made.
+They also state that this change was relatively recent, although they rarely say when it was made.
 By saying that it is recent, one could assume that they mean in the last decade at the most.

 Below is a condensed list of scientific papers, from before the year 2000, with the phrase climate or climatic change in their titles:

 1994: Managing the global commons: The economics of climate change – William D. Nordhaus